-The Bold Growth Strategies Prospecting Message is quite possibly one of the Top three most critical elements of the entire sales process and capstone for both marketing and prospecting.
-Mastery of your 30-second commercial is absolutely critical to your sales (and marketing) success!
+The Bold Networking Prospecting Message is quite possibly one of the Top three most critical elements of the entire sales process and capstone for both marketing and prospecting.
+Mastery of your 30-second commercial (aka 60-Second Presentation) is absolutely critical to your sales (and marketing) success!

-And, if you calculate the total income from total prospects, both No’s and Yeses, you can calculate the value of every single prospecting conversation.
+Perhaps calculating the value of each and every prospecting conversation might help, both No’s and Yeses.
 Total Income / Total Prospects = $ per Prospect.
 For example, if your average commission is $500 and your prospecting conversations yielded 8 not interested and 2 yeses, you would have earned $1,000. $1,000 / 10 conversations = $100 per conversation, including the “No’s!”
 I know that I can stomach a lot more “No’s” when I understand that they are worth $100 each.

 We don’t sell with our prospecting message.
 We sort to learn who are and who are not our possible prospects.
 If they aren’t a possible fit, we stay friends, move on, and talk about anything non-business related.
 If they are a possible fit, we ask them what they’d like to talk about and start a conversation.
 So, the purpose is to “Sort” and start a “Conversation”; nothing more, nothing less.

 At the end of the day, people choose to have a conversation with you about what you do simply because you solve a problem to one of their personal emotional needs or help them fulfill a desire for greater pleasure.
 People buy for their reasons and their reasons alone…at Bold Networking, we call these personal emotional needs or P.E.N.s.
 People do not buy because you think you’re the best, cheapest, #1, or any other reason.
 The purpose of your commercial is to figure out if they, in fact, have any P.E.N.s you can help solve or not.